 Modern Casablanca offers more upmarket shopping in its many malls, as well as impressive residential areas, fashionable beaches and busy nightclubs.
 A bike ride along the Corniche is the perfect way to take in more of the city and soak up its atmosphere.

 Outside Casablanca, the Portuguese Cistern in El Jadida’s medina was declared a UNESCO World Heritage Site in 2004.
-Visiting this underground reservoir is one of the best things to do in Morocco, with its many-arched ceilings and glistening water, is picture-perfect.
+Visiting this underground reservoir is one of the best things to do in Morocco, with its many-arched ceilings and glistening water.

 For every movie fan who makes a pilgrimage to Rick’s Café in Casablanca, there’s a book fan paying homage in the Tanger Inn in Tangier.
 This hotel and pub was the haunt of writers Jack Kerouac, Allan Ginsberg, and William S. Burroughs.

 Today’s Tangier is, of course, a different city to the one that “Beat Generation” experienced but it remains stimulating, colorful and exciting.
 It’s a port city, linking Europe and Africa, mixing Mediterranean and Arabian cultures.

 You can see these contrasts in the Petit Socco, a busy square in the heart of the medina.
 Sit over a mint tea in the Gran Café or one of its many neighbors and you will see a world of different people passing by.

 Nearby is the Old American Legation, established in 1777, when Morocco was the first country to recognize the new United States.
 Inside this unique US National Historic Landmark, you will find James McBey’s painting “Zohra”—often called the “Moroccan Mona Lisa”.